LiteLDev/LeviLamina/docs/main/contents/developer_guides/tutorials/create_your_first_mod.md

 - Calling Minecraft functions

 !!! info
-    All the source code for this tutorial can be found at [futrime/better-suicide](https://github.com/futrime/better-suicide).
-We recommend that you look at the source code while reading the tutorial.
+    The complete source code for this tutorial can be found at [ShrBox/ExampleMod](https://github.com/ShrBox/ExampleMod).
+We recommend reading the source code alongside this tutorial.

-## Learn C++
+## Learning C++

 These tutorials require basic knowledge of the C++ programming language.
-If you are just starting out with C++ or need a refresher, here is a non-exhaustive list.
+If you are just starting with C++ or need a refresher, here is a non-exhaustive list of resources.

 - [C++ Developer Roadmap](https://roadmap.sh/cpp)
 - [cppreference.com](https://en.cppreference.com/w/)